MakerMinds Space

-MakerMinds Space (formerly ARL - Art Resources Lab) located on the 6th floor of the Library in E620, is available to all students at FIT and provides space for artwork enlargement, projection, and documentation of artwork by photography.
+The Art Resources Lab (ARL) is a self-service lab available to all students at FIT and provides space for artwork enlargement, projection, and documentation of artwork by photography.

-It is a self service lab - the lab itself, the equipment setup there, as well as equipment available for check out is for students to use as a self service.
-There is no dedicated staff available for assistance - written instructions are available in MakerMinds Space, and tutorials for equipment can be found on the Tutorials, How-To's and Procedures pages.
+The lab itself, the equipment setup there, as well as equipment available for check out is for students to use as a self-service space.
+There is no dedicated staff available for assistance - written instructions are available in the Art Resources Lab, and tutorials for equipment can be found on the Tutorials, How-To's and Procedures pages.

-- The MakerMinds Space is a shared space where students can come and go to work and use the equipment
+• The MakerMinds is a shared space where students can come and go to work and use the equipment

 Follow the links to tutorials for most of the items listed